qdrant/qdrant_python_client/README.md

+# WARNING

+This client is deprecated, please use https://github.com/qdrant/qdrant_client instead

 # qdrant-openapi-client
 API description for Qdrant vector search engine.
 Describes CRUD and search operations on collections of points (vectors with payload).